Spectral Graph Filtering for Modality-Specific Representation Learning: Proofs

 Thus, combined with assumptions (1) and (3), we get, A similar bound can be derived for $||u^B||$.
 Next, we show that $|(u^A)^T u^B| \geq 1 - \OO(\epsilon_n)$.
 Since $u^A = c u^B$, then $\frac{|(u^A)^T u^B|}{||u^A|| ||u^B||} = 1$.
 Thus, combining \eqref{eq: u_A norm} and the above, we get

 Finally, we derive a bound for $|(v^A)^T v^B|$.
 By the reverse triangle inequality

 We showed that the first term is lower bounded by $1-\OO(\epsilon_n)$.
-By the assumed bound on the norms of $\epsilon^A, \epsilon^B$, the fourth term is bounded also by $\OO(\epsilon_n^2)$.
-The second and third terms can be bounded by Cauchy-Schwartz inequality as follows,
+By the assumed bound on the norms of $\epsilon^A, \epsilon^B$, the fourth term is also bounded by $\OO(\epsilon_n^2)$.
+The second and third terms can be bounded by the Cauchy-Schwarz inequality as follows,

 Therefore, we have shown that